What is the Foreign Corrupt Practices Act?

 To learn more about the FCPA’s specific provisions, read the NWC’s comprehensive report on the law here.

 FCPA whistleblower provisions are uniquely designed to protect non-U.S. citizens.
 The confidentiality provisions of the whistleblower law enable non-U.S. citizens to blow the whistle on bribery, while maximizing the potential that the corrupt officials, company, or otherwise will not learn their identity.
 Whistleblowers are compensated if their information results in a successful prosecution.
 They are paid directly by the United States government, and the company and/or officials they turned in may never even become aware that a whistleblower turned them in.

-The Foreign Corrupt Practices Act (FCPA) is a U.S. law that prohibits publicly traded corporations, both U.S. and international, from paying bribes to foreign officials and mandates proper financial record-keeping.
-The FCPA applies to issuers, domestic concerns, or persons acting within the U.S. The U.S. government has successfully prosecuted many foreign nationals and foreign corporations under the FCPA, and has issued millions of dollars in rewards to both U.S. and non-U.S. whistleblowers.
+The U.S. government has successfully prosecuted many foreign nationals and foreign corporations under the FCPA, and has issued millions of dollars in rewards to both U.S. and non-U.S. whistleblowers.

 Using Anti-Corruption Laws to Fight Wildlife Crime